cen1/pd-manager/README.md

 # pd-manager
 Manager bot by myubernick, cen

 Based on ghost++.

 This bot sits in a bnet channel and accepts player's commands.
-It delegates game hosting to "slave" bots.
+It delegates game hosting to "slave" hostbots.
 It tracks games in lobby, games in play and collects the game results.

 Copyright [2008] [Trevor Hogan]
 Copyright [2010-2025] [myubernick, cen]